yushansu/COS598D_Assignment2/README.md

 You need to evaluate the efficiency and accuracy of binary convolution vs. standard convolution (floating-point).

 You will perform the evaluation on MNIST and Cifar10 datasets.
-You will evaluate LeNet5 for MNIST and ResNet18 for Cifar10.
+You will evaluate LeNet5 for MNIST and Network in Network (NIN) [2] for Cifar10.
 MNIST experiment is in `MNIST` folder.
 Cifar10 experiment is in `CIFAR_10` folder.
 Here I show a example about how to run MNIST with LeNet5.

 ***How to run***